Zehelein/pg-transactional-outbox/README.md

 ## Testing

-The `__tests__` folder contains integration test which test the functionality of the outbox and inbox service implementation.
+The `__tests__` folder contains integration tests that test the functionality of the outbox and inbox service implementation.
+The tests are using the `testcontainers` library to start up a new docker PostgreSQL server.

-It assumes that you already created the infrastructure (see the "Database server" section).
-If you made any customizations please be sure to adjust the configurations in `__tests__/src/test-utils/default-configs.ts`.

-Before you can run the tests please execute the `setup:db` script to initialize the database, replication roles, tables, etc.

-After this is done you can run the `test` script to execute the tests.
+You can simply run the `test` script to execute the tests.